 Every other year I teach PAM 4460/ECON 3840 Economics of Social Security.
 This is a seminar course I lead with a maximum of 16 students.
 In the course we focus on how Social Security policy has developed over the years and its impact on the economic well-being and economic behavior of older persons and persons with disabilities.
 To give students the tools for such a discussion, I first introduce the controversies surrounding the measurement of economic well-being.
 This includes a discussion of tax record- and survey-based measures of income and income inequality and how they relate to estimates of the distributional effects of Social Security over the lifecourse.

 Richard V. Burkhauser joined PAM in 1998.
 In 2012 he began a joint appointment as a Professorial Research Fellow at the Melbourne Institute of Applied Economic and Social Research (University of Melbourne).
 He spends January through June at the University of Melbourne and July through December at Cornell University.
 His professional career has focused on how public policies affect the economic behavior and well-being of vulnerable populations, e.g., older persons, people with disabilities, low-skilled workers.

 |Current Research Activities:|

-With research funding from the Australian Research Council secured in 2014, he will be part of a research team that for 2015-2017 investigates changes in income inequality and income mobility in Australia, Great Britain, and the United States.
+With research funding from the Australian Research Council (2015-2017), he is part of a research team that is investigating changes in income inequality and income mobility in Australia, Great Britain, and the United States.